lmanul/424/index.md

 ### Section 1.
 Unit Ownership.

-The property, located in the borough of Manhattan, County of New York, City and State of New York at 424 West.-49th Street, New York, New York (herein after called the "Property”) has been submitted pursuant to the provisions of Article 9-B of the Real Property Law of the State of New York by. the Declaration recorded in the New York County Office of the Register of the City of New York,
+The property, located in the borough of Manhattan, County of New York, City and State of New York at 424 West.
+49th Street, New York, New York (herein after called the "Property”) has been submitted pursuant to the provisions of Article 9-B of the Real Property Law of the State of New York by. the Declaration recorded in the New York County Office of the Register of the City of New York,